What kind of art suits different interior design styles?

 Thoughtful lighting design can not only influence the atmosphere of a room, but also contribute to an improved sense of well-being.
 Specific areas, such as the dining area or a comfortable reading chair, can be effectively highlighted.

-Lighting also plays an important role outdoors.
+Lighting also plays a key role in outdoor areas.
 The main goal here is to ensure adequate security while simultaneously creating a pleasant atmosphere.
 Motion detectors at entrances and well-placed garden lights can help deter burglars while still providing an attractive view.

 String lights are also particularly popular, as they are hung on trees or bushes and create a pleasant atmosphere.
 For those who prefer something a little more unusual, solar lights are an option; these store sunlight during the day and shine softly in the garden in the evening.